 Operating in a Black Box

 With traditional payments, you send money and hope for the best.
 You cannot track where your payment is in real-time.
-So this lack of transparency makes financial planning nearly impossible.
+So this lack of transparency, which could be solved by professional data analytics services, makes financial planning nearly impossible.
 Sometimes, it leaves you answering frustrated calls from partners wondering where their payment is.

 How Blockchain and Web 3.0 Change the Game?